BookerDeWitt/MSBDN-DFF/README.md

 If you use these models in your research, please cite:

 	@conference{MSBDN-DFF,
-		author = {Hang, Dong and Jinshan, Pan and Zhe, Hu and Xiang, Lei and Fei, Wang and Ming-Hsuan, Yang}, title = {Multi-Scale Boosted Dehazing Network with Dense Feature Fusion}, booktitle = {CVPR},
+		author = {Hang, Dong and Jinshan, Pan and Zhe, Hu and Xiang, Lei and Xinyi, Zhang and Fei, Wang and Ming-Hsuan, Yang}, title = {Multi-Scale Boosted Dehazing Network with Dense Feature Fusion}, booktitle = {CVPR},
 		year = {2020}